When it comes to legends in the world of soccer, few live up to Ronaldo de Assis Moreira, better known as “Ronaldinho Gaúcho”.

 Ronaldinho Rookie Cards: Buying/Selling Advice

-Not even a five-month stint in a Paraguayan prison in 2020 was enough to sully Ronaldinho’s reputation.
+Not even a five-month stint in a Paraguayan prison in 2020 was enough to sully his reputation.
 (In fact, he played for a prison team and won a futsal tournament during his term.
 He was only there due to a fake passport his brother used while entering the country.)

 The World Cup, Champions League and Ballon d’Or winner was always known for his fondness of partying, and his prime was arguably cut short after winning it all.
 Regardless, Gaucho was a special player, and there has been nobody like him ever since.